 Eventually random number generation will become so slow that a timeout occurs during the establishing of the initial

 /dev/urandom (which is non-blocking) should prevent this

 myths about urandom for a more in-depth discussion around

 When running the Identity Manager or Network Map Service with local signer enabled the signing process times out resulting in an error within the local signer log file.

 There are multiple possible causes for this.
 The most likely candidates are:

-DB overloaded and causing the signing process to dramatically slow The DB instance should be inspected to verify that machine is adequately sized and no unknown processes are utilising IO.
+database overloaded and causing the signing process to dramatically slow The database instance should be inspected to verify that machine is adequately sized and no unknown processes are utilising IO.

 Signing process is working as intended but timeout is configured too low The timeout for a local signer can be configured via the service’s configuration file.
 See Identity Manager Configuration Parameters and Network Map Configuration Parameters for more information.

 Each execution of the signing process is run with a timeout equal to the specified value in the configuration file (see above linked docs for defaults).
 If this timeout limit is reached then an error will be logged and the process will be retried using an exponential backoff strategy, doubling the wait period after each failure.